-She added that SAC was fully supportive of the idea, offering its services and the use of the games by Esthelle Le Clair
+She added that SAC was fully supportive of the idea, offering its services and the use of the games some problems because of the peace."
+He said many people still think of long hair and flowers

-SAC President Steve Robinson said no one is being inconvenienced because the video and pinball games will be moved to the pub during the summer for security reasons.'
+SAC President Steve Robinson said no one is being inconvenienced because the video and pinball games will be moved to the pub during the summer for security reasons.